simopt-admin/simopt/simopt/README.markdown

 ## Note to Users
-Users can contribute problems and solver to SimOpt by using pull requests in GitHub or corresponding with the developers.
+You can contribute problems and solver to SimOpt by using pull requests in GitHub or corresponding with the developers.
+* To do: as of now, the plotting functionality of multiple problems and multiple solvers is under construction.

 ## Acknowledgments
 An earlier website for SimOpt, [http://www.simopt.org](http://www.simopt.org), was developed through work supported by the National Science Foundation under grant nos.
 DMI-0400287, CMMI-0800688 and CMMI-1200315.